-After a personal introductory meeting, I was recommended the same week by an Exactpi client and immediately hired.
+After a personal introductory interview, I was proposed to a client of Exactpi the same week and immediately hired there.

 Are you looking for a job?

 Exactpi’s Recruitment Consultants assist professionals like you in this process every day.
 We present you with the best job vacancies at appealing employers.
 We give you tailor-made advice.
 And we provide a warm recommendation to companies.

 What I like is that you really matter at Exactpi.
 We really do it together and you get all the trust from day one.
 We believe in ownership and that means you get responsibility and freedom so you can do things your own way.

 Want to brainstorm about your business or career with a labor market expert from Exactpi?
 Feel free to contact us.

 Exactpi has recruited many candidates for DKV.
 They always think along with us, for instance about which other vacancies a candidate might be suitable for.